NationalUniversitySystem/project-init-files/CONTRIBUTING.md

 - Test functionality locally
 - Commit all work to feature branch (commit early, commit often, do not push up to remote/origin)
 - Push branch to remote/origin once it works locally
-- In Github, do a pull request from feature branch to merge into `preprod` for QA/revision, or `develop` if it is ready for the live site
+- In Github, do a pull request from feature branch to merge into `preprod` for QA/revision, or `develop` if it is ready for peer review and the live site
 - Pull Request should include a description of what the merge will affect (repos should have templates for PRs)
 - Assign the project lead as a reviewer
 - Add labels if applicable (at least a priority label)